jongpie/NebulaLogger/README.md

     1. `triggerOperationType` - The name of the current trigger operation (such as BEFORE_INSERT, BEFORE_UPDATE, etc.)
     2. `records` - The list of logger records being processed (`Log__c` or `LogEntry__c` records)
     3. `oldRecords` - The list of logger records as they exist in the datatabase - this is only populated when running in the context of `Trigger.isUpdate`
--   Apex post-processors: your Apex class should implement `LoggerPostProcessor`.
+-   Apex post-processors: your Apex class should implement `LoggerSObjectPostProcessor`.
 For example:

     ```java
-    public class ExamplePostProcessor implements LoggerPostProcessor {
+    public class ExamplePostProcessor implements LoggerSObjectPostProcessor {
         public void execute(Trigger.operationType triggerOperationType, List<Log__c> logs, Map<Id, SObject> oldLoggerRecordsById) {
             switch on triggerOperationType {
                 when BEFORE_INSERT {